thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 ## Critical Alerts

 Displays critical and warning alerts.
 This includes when an alert was generated and from which service and machine.
-Administrators can get a refined list by issuing a `tscli alert list` on the appliance:
+Administrators can get a custom report by issuing a `tscli alert list` on the appliance:

 ```
 tscli alert list --since 4w